Windows Installer, Java Installer, Freeware Installer

 The next step is to add to the project the files and/or folders that compose your application.
 You will need an EDI file to test the editor's file associations.
 Since it is a custom type of file, you will have to create it.
 Use any text editor to create a "foo.txt".
 Then rename it "foo.edi".

-Files, Folders and Shortcuts
+Files, Folders, and Shortcuts

-Once the files are added, their name will appear in a list in the right-side pane of the view.
-Now let's make a shortcut to the Notepad.exe file you just added.
-Right click on this file and choose "New Shortcut..."".
-In the newly appeared dialog choose a name for your shortcut and a location - like in the following screen-shot.
+Now, let's make a shortcut to the Sample.exe file you just added.
+Right-click on this file and choose “New Shortcut To -> Installed File”.
+In the newly appeared dialog choose a name for your shortcut and a location - like in the following screenshot.
 Press the OK button and the shortcut will appear listed in the application shortcut folder.

 New Shortcut